The Insider

 When I moved to New York in 2013 and my family settled down in Brooklyn, the scale of my environment grew exponentially, but my approach remained exactly the same.
 I traded the interior spaces of Turin for the massive, sprawling geography of the five boroughs.

 What defines a private tour with me is an infinite curiosity, a healthy sense of humor, and an enthusiastic perspective shaped by a love for street photography and hundreds of movies.
-I look at the city through a a visual framework inspired by cinema, framing how history, architecture, and daily human struggle collide to create the city’s unique, living story.
+I look at the city through a visual framework inspired by cinema, framing how history, architecture, and daily human struggle collide to create the city’s unique, living story.

 THE PERSPECTIVE